maximehiez/maxime365/src/content/blog/english/2025-04-04-mtr-enable-meeting-third-party-join.md

 ---

 ##### Conclusion
 The Direct Guest Join feature for Microsoft Teams Rooms improves the flexibility and efficiency of collaborative work environments.
-By allowing users to join Zoom and Webex meetings directly from their MTR devices, this feature simplifies meeting management and strengthens team collaboration.<br/>
+By allowing users to join Zoom and Webex meetings directly from their MTR devices, this feature simplifies meeting management and strengthens team collaboration.<br/><br/>
-Now you know how to enable Zoom and Webex meetings on MTR.
+You now know how to enable Zoom and Webex meetings on MTR.

 ---